t0pcart/l0cati0nkiller/README.md

 3. Run **sudo** sh lkiller(or lstart)

-**IF IT SAYS IT CAN NOT FIND THE DIRECTORY MODIFY THE LIFE360 DIRECTORY TO YOUR OWN IN THE SHELL**
+**IF IT SAYS IT CAN NOT FIND THE DIRECTORY MODIFY THE LIFE360 DIRECTORY TO YOUR OWN IN THE SHELL/FIND MY WONT HAVE THIS**